Moodle resources – A larger conversation

 So why don’t we just release ours as an open resource?
 Believe me, we’ve talked about this a lot internally here at WizIQ.
 However, for a company like ours, not only do we need to actively seek out sales leads (heck, even IBM makes you give them an email address and take a survey to download white papers), but we need to build a community who understands how our product can add value in the classroom.
-Folks already involved with distance learning understand it pretty well and probably know the name WizIQ.
+Folks already involved with distance learning understand it pretty well and probably knows the name WizIQ.
 Others who are just getting into e-learning and blended environments (the main audience for our Moodle paper) may very well not.
-So being able to email them, send them a newsletter describing innovative uses of WizIQ in a brick and mortar classroom, or even have an actual phone conversation with them has a lot of value for us, both monetarily and intangibly.
+So being able to email them, send them a newsletter describing innovative uses of WizIQ in a brick and mortar classroom, or even have an actual phone conversation with them has a lot of value for us, both monetarily and intangible.

 Ms. Seitzinger asks in her blog

-I wonder if what we are seeing is evidence of companies with pre-21st century business practices.
+I wonder if what we are seeing is evidence of companies with pre-21st-century business practices.
 They don’t involve themselves in their field enough, to have an awareness of the existing community and its artifacts, yet blatantly try to interact with that community.
-Social media should make that easier, but unfortunately many companies and organisations still seem to be in broadcast mode.
+Social media should make that easier, but unfortunately, many companies and organisations still seem to be in broadcast mode.